-Liver cysts are abnormal sacs in the liver that may contain fluid or a solid mass of cells.
-Most liver cysts are present from birth and do not cause symptoms or require any treatment.
+Liver cysts are sacs in the liver that may contain fluid or a solid mass of cells.
+Most liver cysts are present from birth and do not cause symptoms, but large ones may need treatment.

 Sometimes, however, if the cysts become large, a person may experience pain or other symptoms that require treatment.